Fana Upper Secondary School

-Fana Gymnas is a public high school located in Fana in Bergen, Norway.
+Fana Gymnas was a public high school located in Fana in Bergen, Norway.
 The school was founded in 1916 as a middle school, and the headmaster was the father of Nordahl Grieg.
 The school became a high school in 1935.

 The school was known for their annual play, Fana Skoleteater, that has existed since 1938.
 The play had a break between 1972 and 1986 because of a discord between the students and the administration.
 Later the play was managed by students and former students.